sacalon/sacalon/design/README.md

-# Hascal's design concepts
+# Sacalon's design concepts
-This directories contains Hascal concepts for future.
+This directories contains Sacalon concepts for future.